Twin Valley School District: History

 The school district was established in 1955.

 The Twin Valley Junior-Senior High School, completed some time before 1960, had a cost of about $2.1 million.
 In 1960 there was a controversy over some Amish men who were jailed for not allowing their children to attend the junior-senior high school.
 The Twin Valley School District's board of trustees required that if the Amish men wished to give a religious education, they should not home school and instead incorporate a formal school of their own.
 The principal of the high school stated that it would not be feasible for the school district to operate a one room schoolhouse at the middle school for the Amish children.

+Robert Pleis was superintendent from circa 2007 until 2020.
+Patrick Winters became the superintendent in 2021.

 In 2022 the district had 3,000 students.

 The district has a Native American mascot.
 In 2022 the superintendent opposed a measure to change the mascot, as did the school board.
+On November 15, 2023 the ACLU Pennsylvania filed a federal lawsuit against the Twin Valley School District for refusing to give official status to the school's 'Retire the Raider Club' on behalf of Twin Valley Student Sloane Wolfe.

+In 2024 Winters left his position of superintendent, and Robert Scoboria became the new superintendent.
+Scoboria was previously superintendent at Wyomissing School District.